oluadeleye/Daily-Blog/README.md

 ### Day 2: November 12.
 2018

 Finished two projcets from Free Code Camp, the survey form and tribute project which i dedicated to Fela Kuti.
 Spent most of my day doing that, and if felt good finishing both task.
 Also started watching a video about Javascript, it was 3 hours long and i surprised myself and sat through it.
 The topics covered were challenging, not as easy to understand as HTML and CSS.
 Its probably due to the fact that i am completely new to the language, and although it might have a steep learning curve, i am bound to triumph over it.
 Im certain once i look back after dedicating so many hours to it, it would be worth it.

+### Day 3: November 13, 2018.

+Finished my landing page project for free code camp.
+It took me a while and i learnt a lot in the process.
+I just need to keep practicing everyday on code pen, and just build stuff that comes to my head randomly.
+Also watched a video on CSS grid, i hated it at first, but when he broke it down, i think its way better that flex box.
+But for me to master it, i need to keep using it every day.
+Last thing for today is to watch another tutorial on javascript, it looks like its going to be a challenging program for me, but im determined.